mikelevins/bard/docs/bard.md

 languages, including Smalltalk, Haskell, Lua, Erlang, Clojure, and others.

-This document is a brief overview of the language.
+This document is a brief overview and basic refernce for the language.

 ## Syntax and built-in classes